 Slavery At Oak Alley Exhibit

 The first stop is the Slave Cabins.
 There are a couple you just peek your head into and then others you can walk into.
 Inside there is a museum setup with lots of great information about the antebellum south and facts about the slaves that lived and worked on the plantation.

 They also had a wall covered with the names of the enslaved people that worked there.
 The visual impact was helpful for us as we explained to our kids about slaves and what their life was like on the plantations and how the Civil War outlawed slavery.

 After that we headed up to walk around the outside of the big house.
 The grounds are very well maintained and they are beautiful.
 Then we found the Mint Julep bar – hello!!!
 They sell Mint Juleps with and without alcohol so we had to get one without alcohol for the kids to try and one with for us. . . we had to try to local flavor!
 It was great!

 Next we went for a walk down the avenue of Oaks.
 The live oak trees are so magical and walking through them and turning to look back at the house was so cool.
 THIS is what you think of when you imagine the beauty of the south.

 We grabbed a few pictures there and then made our way to the store/restaurant area.
 There we sampled pralines (yummy!) and then got the kids ice cream.
 The shop had a lot of great cookbooks, clothes, souvenirs a variety of things.

-To wrap up: With a self guided tour, great history/museum, Mint Juleps, ice cream and candy samples, I have to say this was the perfect plantation self guided tour to take our kids on!
+To wrap up this plantation offers: A self guided tour, great history/museum, Mint Juleps, ice cream and candy samples.
+I have to say this was the perfect plantation self guided tour to take our kids on!

 Or if you are Staying in New Orleans check out this great deal where you take a bus to Oak Alley from New Orleans!